 Nasal Allergies: Related Problems

-Allergies can cause nasal tissue to swell, making air passages smaller.
-They also cause mucus production to increase.
-These result in allergy symptoms.
-Allergies can cause problems in other part of the body.
-Some of the more common are listed below.
-If you have any of these problems, talk to your doctor about treatment options.
+Allergies can cause nasal passages to swell.
+This narrows the air passags.
+Allergies also cause increased mucus production in the nose.
+These changes result in nasal allergy symptoms.
+Common symptoms include itching, sneezing, stuffy nose, and runny nose.
+Nasal allergies can also cause problems in other parts of the respiratory system.
+Some of the more common problems are discussed below.
+If you think you have any of these problems, talk to your health care provider about treatment options.

 Fluid may be trapped in the sinuses.
 Bacteria may grow in trapped fluid.
 This causes sinus infection (sinusitis).

-Allergens irritate your eyes.
+Allergens irritate your eyes, including the lining of the conjunctiva.
 This causes eyes to become red, itchy, puffy, and watery.
-Eye inflammation is known as conjunctivitis.

 The eustachian tube connects the middle ear to nasal passages.
-Air passes in and out of the ear through this tube.
-Allergies can block this tube.
-Trapped air can make the ear feel plugged.
+Allergies can block this tube, and make the ears feel plugged.
 Fluid may also build up, leading to an ear infection (otitis media).

-Allergies cause nasal tissues to swell.
+Allergies cause nasal passages to swell.
 Constant swelling can lead to formation of a sac called a polyp.
 Polyps can grow large enough to block nasal passages.